rmcgibbo/nebterpolator/README.md

 - python 2.6+  (tested with 2.7.3)
 - numpy, 1.6+  (tested with 1.6.2)
 - scipy, 0.10+ (tested with 0.10.1)
-- mpi4py 1.3+  (tested with 1.3)

 Getting Started
 ---------------

 Open up the file `client.py` and take a look.
-Try running it, either serially or with mpi

 ```
 $ python client.py
-$ mpirun -np 2 client.py
 ```

 License